 As always, further research should be conducted before buying or selling.

 If you see any discrepancies in this list or believe another company belongs or one should be ousted, please contact me or add a note in the comments section.

-Buy all the Debt-Free S&P 400 Mid-Cap Stocks with no Trading Fees
+Buy all the Debt-Free S&P 400 Stocks for Free

-I’m a big fan of the online broker M1 Finance.
+I’m a big fan of the online broker M1 Finance a no-fee robo-advisor and online brokerage.
 With M1 Finance, you can create your own “pie” which is a customized investment plan where you can decide which stocks or ETFs to own.
 When you add new funds to your account, the funds are automatically allocated to your investment plan.
 You can choose all the debt-free stocks and make them one piece of the pie.

 There are no trading or transaction fees.
-Just an annual maintenance fee (0.25% for accounts under $100k, 0.15% over that amount.
+Period.
 I’m really impressed by this new platform.
 It’s sort of a robo-adviser for active investors.
 You choose the allocations, M1 invests your money for you.

 List of Debt-Free S&P 400 Mid-Cap Companies

 Update 01/04/2018: Removed: KNX SEIC Added: BIVV JKHY LOGM SAFM

 Update 08/25/2017: Removed: ALGN ANSS BIVV UTHR WSM Added: CRUS KNX

 I hope investors find this list of debt-free S&P 400 mid-cap companies to be useful.
 Please comment below if you believe adjustments need to be made.